The steamboat is so pretty, why don’t you run it? And while you’re at it , take me for a ride?

 Did Fulton ever meet Rumsey?

 They were both in England around the same time and were both friends of Benjamin West, so they likely knew of each other.
 But there’s no evidence that Fulton worked for Rumsey .
 Fulton was indeed quick to take other people’s ideas when it suited him, and before building his own, he doubtless researched Rumsey’ s as well as John Fitch’s and William Symington’s boats, perhaps also Jouffroy d’Abbans’ in France.
 But Fulton’s steamboat, once built, had none of Rumsey’s steamboat in it.
 With Symington, though, it’s another matter.
 Symington’s 1788 steamboat had both a paddlewheel and a modern steam engine, and ran quite successfully, and was well-known ( even Rumsey commented on it – negatively- he thought jet propulsion was better).
-Fulton’s boat had a modern steam engine and a paddlewheel, like Symington’s.
+Fulton’s boat also had a modern steam engine and a paddlewheel, like Symington’s, and even Matthew Boulton noted that the engine Fulton had ordered from Boulton and Watt was identical to Symington’s in the important dimensions.

 Was Rumsey’s the first steamboat?